-Welcome to the Eastern Gateway to the Garden Route.
+Welcome to St Francis - The Eastern Gateway to the Garden Route.

 Unspoiled beaches, a rugged coastline, a river linked to a unique canal system and nature areas with numerous footpaths through unique fynbos species all await holiday makers and visitors from around the world in our beautiful St Francis – one of the Kouga Region’s hidden treasures.